investment insights

 Our sustainable investment approach

 In equities, we seek to identify the companies leading this economic transformation.
 In fixed income, we focus on assets such as labelled bonds (green, social or sustainability bonds, where the proceeds have a clear environmental or social impact), or debt issued to fund specific systems transformations.
 Environmental, social and governance (ESG) or other traditional approaches to sustainable investing concentrate on a firm’s practices.
-Instead, our approach focuses on financial returns driven by companies set to provide the solutions to achieve this transition.
+Instead, our approach focusses on financial returns driven by companies set to provide the solutions to achieve this transition.

 Clearly, systemic changes to create a sustainable economy are both long-term and structural.
 They are bound to unfold in a sometimes disorderly fashion through multiple business cycles.
 The gap between the energy transition’s growing momentum in the real economy and the dismal financial market performance of cleantech in 2023 is one illustration of this phenomenon.
 Disruptions created by our fractured geopolitical world and the changing priorities of policymakers in the face of these changes offer another example.